Skip to Main Content U.S. Department of Energy

 Research Interests

-• Human factors and circadian lighting
+• Human factors and circadian rhythms

 • Lighting simulation and modeling